+All board members must be at least 21 years of age.
 Capabilities, knowledge, and skills will be assessed through a screening procedure for all potential board members.
-Screening procedures will include a personal interview with a current member of the board, criminal background checks, and reference checks from three (3) unrelated references.
+Screening procedures will include a written application, personal interview with a current member of the board, criminal background checks, and reference checks from three (3) unrelated references.
+Written verification of all screening measures are maintained on file with the CASA office.